Teaching module on KSL: 10854-HS2021-0

 21-Cheng and Kirkpatrick Molecular evolution and the decline of purifying selection with age.
 Sup: LE

 79- Gould and Lewontin The Spandrels of San Marco and the Panglossian Paradigm: A Critique of the Adaptationist Programme.
-Sup: RMD
+Sup: SP

 Dr. Martin Petr, Globe Institute, University of Copenhagen, Denmark (in presence seminar)